Chart Color Schemes

 Dover Heights displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Dover Heights, as evaluated at the latest Census, comprised 66.5% houses and 33.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 18.3% houses and 81.8% other dwellings.
-Home ownership in Dover Heights was at 43.8%, with the remainder of dwellings either mortgaged (36.4%) or rented (19.8%).
-The median monthly mortgage repayment in the area was $4,333, while the median weekly rent figure was recorded at $798.
-Nationally, Dover Heights's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Dwelling structure in Dover Heights, as evaluated at the latest Census held on 28 August 2016, comprised 66.5% houses and 33.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metropolitan area's 18.3% houses and 81.8% other dwellings.
+Home ownership in Dover Heights stood at 43.8%, with mortgaged dwellings at 36.4% and rented ones at 19.8%.
+The median monthly mortgage repayment was $4,333, while the median weekly rent figure was recorded as $798.
+Nationally, mortgage repayments in Dover Heights were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing